3 min read

 Visit the updated child page on your website and verify that the URL now displays without the parent slug.

-Also Read: How to Stress Test a WordPress Website In 2023 (Step by Step)
+Also Read: How to Stress Test a WordPress Website (Step by Step)

 Step 9: Redirect (if needed)